enessenel/novosparc_workshop/content/2-lesson.md

 Here, we will use novoSpaRc to spatially reconstruct a single-cell dataset from whole kidney [1], which is a complex tissue with stereotypical organization.
 Since there is no reference atlas of gene expression, the reconstruction will performed de novo.

 {% capture text %} [1] Park, J. et al. Single-cell transcriptomics of the mouse kidney reveals potential cellular targets of kidney disease.
-Science 360, 758–763 (2018).
+Science 360, 758–763 (2018). {% endcapture %}
 {% include card.html header="Overview" text=text %}

 ## Pseudocode script for basic de novo reconstruction